-If you have any concerns about people gathering in public or not wearing face coverings in shops and on public transport, please contact Police Scotland on 101.
+If you have any concerns about people not wearing face coverings in shops and on public transport, please contact Police Scotland on 101.

 For the latest news from Aberdeen Trading Standards visit the Trading Standards Twitter page.